PacificBiosciences/pb-assembly/README.md

 #### What coverage do I need for _de novo_ assembly and polishing?

 When planning for a project, you should consider two types of coverage: `Sequence coverage` is the total bases generated divided by the genome size. `Unique molecular coverage` or `physical coverage` is the number of _unique_ bases divided by the genome size.
 PacBio sequencing can generate multiple subreads for a single template molecule because within a reaction well, the polymerase may make multiple passes around the circular library molecule.
-How many passes depends on the movie length and the length of the insert.
+How many passes depends on the movie length and the length of the insert, among other factors.
 For _de novo_ genome assembly, we recommend selecting only a single subread per reaction well.
 This reduces the rate of chimerism/misassembly in the resulting contigs.
 However, we recommend using _all_ subreads when polishing your contigs in order to get the highest base qualities.

 In general, we recommend: